A Working Memory Hero on Duty

 Have you ever walked from one room to another to realize that you have forgotten what you were up to?
 Yet when you retrace your steps, your previous intention magically pops up in mind again?
-Or have you ever forgotten your keys, your car or even your kids on a busy day?
+Or have you ever forgotten your keys, your car, or even your kids on a busy day?
 All of this relates to working memory and, more specifically, to what we can and cannot do with it.
 BrainsFirst game based assessments give insights into working memory and more!

 Working memory is part of our conscious awareness at any given time of day and has four components.
 In the first place, it allows us to store our immediate experiences and a little bit of knowledge.
 Secondly, working memory plays a key role in processing different types of information, such as visual and auditory information.
 Moreover, it allows us to reach back to our long-term memory and retrieve previously stored information.
-Finally, working memory processes this previously stored information in the perspective of our current goal.
+Finally, working memory processes this previously stored information from the perspective of our current goal.
 For instance, you are using your working memory abilities right now, while reading and thinking about this text!

 Working memory capacity is our ability to take what we know and what we can hang on to and leverage it in a way that allows us to satisfy our current goal.
 The current goal isn’t something like “I want that job” or “I want to be the best soccer player of all time”.
 It’s rather mundane, like “I like that job opening” or “ I want to get that ball”.
 We tend to maintain 4 up to 10 things in working memory, which we are subsequently able to use for about 10-20 seconds.
 Working memory is associated with a lot of positive effects on overall performance.
-People with a high working memory capacity tend to be better story tellers, recognize patterns easily more easily and usually perform well on standardized tests (eg. IQ, SAT).
+People with a high working memory capacity tend to be better storytellers, recognize patterns more easily, and usually perform well on standardized tests (e.g., IQ, SAT).

-A character that we expect to possess of extraordinary working memory skills is the Marvel cartoon hero “Spiderman”.
+A character that we expect to possess extraordinary working memory skills is the Marvel cartoon hero “Spiderman”.
 Spiderman is able to keep an extreme amount of information in his working memory with a microscopic level of detail.
 This enables him to experience the world around him when needed in slow motion.
-These abilities would make Spiderman a perfect candidate for the job as stock broker.
+These abilities would make Spiderman a perfect candidate for the job as a stockbroker.
 This is of course just fiction and far from reality but it is a nice example of how good working memory abilities can help you in everyday life.